Harvinder-Sethi/Activity-Recognition-using-Machine-Learning/README.md

 Dataset link :- https://archive.ics.uci.edu/ml/datasets/Activity+Recognition+from+Single+Chest-Mounted+Accelerometer

-NOTE:- you can download my Presentation, Report and .ipynb file to better understand what is being done.
+NOTE:- You can download my Presentation, Report and .ipynb file to better understand what is being done.
+Open the file in Jupyter Notebook using python Goto Kernel and select Restart Kernel and run all cells.
+Please keep a note of the 15 File names, it should be the same.

 EXTRAS :-
 some basic readings about Accelerometer @ https://www.livescience.com/40102-accelerometers.html